 Except for the GLOBAL and ACSD sections, changes to the profile take effect immediately and do not require restarting IBM Spectrum Protect Snapshot.
 Updates to the GLOBAL and ACSD sections require a restart of IBM Spectrum Protect Snapshot.

-To change the GLOBAL and ACSD sections, complete the following steps:
+To change the GLOBAL, ACSD, or any other sections of the profile, complete the following steps: